syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Populating-Items.md

 ## Through ItemsSource and ItemTemplate

-Using ItemsSource object of any class can be given as item for SfRadialMenu.
-The view corresponding to the object can be set using the ItemTemplate property.
+Using ItemsSource, objects of any class can be given as items for SfRadialMenu.
+The views corresponding to the objects can be set using the ItemTemplate property.
 The simple usage of ItemTemplate and ItemsSource to display a default image and name of users is given below.

 {% tabs %}